Indiana Social Work Masters (MSW) Programs

 In addition to their MSW-approved studies, there are a couple of reasons you might want to study at a university in Indiana.

-You may consider their MSW studies because they are designed with a high-quality syllabus that provides researchers with unique insights into social work practice.
+You may consider their MSW studies because they are designed with a high-quality syllabus that gives researchers unique insights into social work practice.

 Additionally, MSW fellows will have access to flexible and low-cost study options.